Tibso/DnsBlackList-rs/README.md

 Finally, the response is sent to the client.

-Any error that occurs during the handling of a request is handled and the approriate error is forwarded to the client.
+If any error occurs during the handling of a request, the worker forwards the approriate error to the client.

 ## Supported Record Types